SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/02-Promises.md

 Promises can also be **chained together**.

-This way the first promise **passes information about the process** to the second one, which reacts accordingly and so on...
+This way, the first promise **passes information about the process** to the second one, which reacts accordingly and so on...

 Here is a visual representation of the chaining process: